sd2020spring/sd2020spring.github.io/_assignments/mini-project-3-text-mining.md

 * Parsing text and storing it in relevant data structures
 * Choosing task-appropriate data structures (e.g. dictionaries versus lists)
 * Computational methods for characterizing and comparing text
+* Considering different stakeholders and consequences of your project

 ## How to proceed